 The photo of the drawing above shows how the delay on make relay is connected in the furnace.

-The thermostat is calling for heat when the thermostat is in heating mode (as opposed to being switched to off, or being switched to cool) and the heat set point temperature is above the current room temperature.
+When is the thermostat is calling for heat?
+Two conditions must be satisfied.
+When the thermostat is in heating mode (as opposed to being switched to off, or being switched to cool).
+And the heat set point temperature is above the current room temperature.
 When the thermostat is calling for heat then the W terminal in the thermostat is energized with 24V power.
-This 24V power from the thermostat W terminal travels down the (usually) white thermostat wire from the thermostat to the W1 terminal on the thermostat terminals inside the furnace.
+This 24V power from the thermostat W terminal travels down the (usually) white thermostat wire.
+This white wire runs from from the thermostat to the W1 terminal on the thermostat terminals inside the furnace.
 This means that the W1 terminal on the furnace control board is now energized with 24V power.

 The above photo is of the lower furnace compartment on a Tempstar two stage gas furnace built in 1999.

-The thermostat wire from the thermostat contains the small red wire, the small green wire, the small white wire, and the small yellow wire that enter the photo from the bottom center of the photo.
-These four wires compose the thermostat wire that connects the thermostat on the wall on the main floor of the house with the furnace control board in the basement of this home.
+The thermostat wire from the thermostat contains several wires.
+The small red wire, the small green wire, the small white wire, and the small yellow wire.
+These wires are shown to enter the photo from the bottom center of the photo.
+These four wires compose the thermostat wire in this installation.
+And they connect the thermostat on the wall on the main floor of the house with the furnace.
+Specifically, the wires connect to the control board in the furnace in basement of this home.

 The little red thermostat wire connects to the R terminal (for 24V power) on the furnace control board.
-The other end of the little red wire connects to the R terminal on the thermostat.
+Then the other end of the little red wire connects to the R terminal on the thermostat.

 The little green thermostat wire connects to the G terminal (for fan) on the furnace control board.
-The other end of the little green wire connects to the G terminal on the thermostat.
+Then the other end of the little green wire connects to the G terminal on the thermostat.

 The little white thermostat wire connects to the W1 terminal (for stage 1 heat) on the furnace control board.
-The other end of the little white wire connects to the W terminal on the thermostat (for heat).
+Then the other end of the little white wire connects to the W terminal on the thermostat (for heat).

 The little yellow thermostat wire connects to the Y terminal (for cooling) on the furnace control board.
-The other end of the little yellow wire connects to the Y terminal (for cooling) on the thermostat.
+Then the other end of the little yellow wire connects to the Y terminal (for cooling) on the thermostat.